samsiljee/MS_sonification/Essay.md

 ## Miscelaneous
 - Part of the code came to me in a dream, I woke up up the answer to something I'd been puzzeling over for weeks - namely how to combine multiple tones into a sonification of the entire run in R.
+I literally woke up one day with the solution in my mind.
 In my mind the code was a simple 3 lines, however when I came to actually writing the code it ended up as about 30 lines.
 Goes to show that even code bends reality and expectations in dreams.
-- When is it artefact, and when is it signal?
 - The aspect that has most interested people less familiar with mass spectrometery that I've spoken to about this project has been sense of scale.
 What is big picture? what is detail?
 - Why did I change to writing the essay on github?
 Version control?
-- How much should the sounds in discrete sections be isolated from eachother?
+- How much should the sounds in discrete sections be isolated from each other?
 Should they be kept pure?
 Should they mingle together into a larger piece?
+- Art and science have traditionally been seen as separate.
+(See NEB reference) However, this distinction is not naturally occurring.
+Young children do not see this difference, indeed it is only while progressing through school and university that areas of interest must be progressively narrowed.
+This is one of the things I value most from my Steiner education, holding art alongside science.
+Both are methods to explore and understand the world around us.

 ## Acknowledgements
 - Margie